Sierra Forever Families

 Destination Family recruits families for children who are living in long-term foster care and nurtures and supports these families to ensure healthy, effective relationships.
 Without specialized services and a permanent connection to a family, many of these youth will age out of the system.
 Specifically, the team wraps supports around children to prepare them for a family.
 The team provides family finding services, child-focused recruitment and on-going family support services.
 Over one-hundred youth annually receive these services in Sacramento, Placer, and Nevada Counties.

 The need is still great.
-In Sacramento County, there are more than 2,800 children and youth in out-of-home care with half of them in long-term foster care.
+In Sacramento County, there are nearly 3,000 children and youth in out-of-home care with half of them in long-term foster care.
 Many of these kids have more than one barrier to adoption.
 They may be medically fragile, ethnically diverse, teenagers, or part of a sibling set that should not be separated.
 All have suffered neglect, abandonment, or abuse and may need mental health services.

 The Wonder Mentoring program matches children living in foster care (the Explorer), one-to-one, with caring, consistent adults (their Guide) who commit to spending 8-10 hours per month with them.
 The adult mentors are trained to listen, support, and guide their match through a year-long journey of fun, age-appropriate experiences in music, the arts, sports, and nature.
 These activities, while being a normal part of growing up for most children, are often sadly missing from the life of a foster child.
 These excursions not only serve to spark a passion in the child for the world around them, but they also result in a sense of wonder that may have been missing from their lives.
 The stability of a caring relationship and new found interest can ultimately lead to an increased number of Wonder youth finding permanent loving families.